 The two other assassins took guard positions on each side as Sebastian advanced forward for the kill.
-By organizational tradition, they strove to rely on the most certain method of elimination whenever possible -- death by decapitation.
+By tradition, they strove to rely on the most certain method of elimination whenever possible: death by decapitation.

-Then, just as he crossed the middle of the room, a deafening thunderclap erupted from behind, and the hallway furnishings ignited into flames under the raw power of a lightning blast.
+Then, just as he crossed the middle of the room, a deafening thunderclap erupted from behind.
+The hallway furnishings ignited into flames under the raw power of a lightning blast.

-With his attention distracted for a split second, Sebastian barely noticed the 'unconscious' figure's slight arm movement that brought a turquoise spell-focus ring into clear view.
+With his attention distracted for a split second, Sebastian barely noticed the 'unconscious' figure's slight arm movement.
+It brought a turquoise spell-focus ring into clear view.

 "Cyclone Blast," muttered Pascal even as he lifted and turned his eyes.
-Both of the assassins in the rear unleashed cutting hexes with a reflexive wave of their blades, only to watch their magic splash against glimmering turquoise shields as eight runic pebbles expended themselves between Pascal's fingers, layering on his entire defensive spell set.
+Both of the assassins in the rear unleashed cutting hexes with a reflexive wave of their blades.
+However their magic splash against glimmering turquoise shields as eight runic pebbles expended themselves between Pascal's fingers, layering on his entire defensive spell set.

-The strike leader Sebastian spun aside to dodge the gush of hurricane-force winds, but the impact itself had never been Pascal's aim.
+The strike leader Sebastian spun aside to dodge the gush of hurricane-force winds.
+But the impact itself had never been Pascal's aim.
 The blast of air acted as a contingency trigger, pulling dozens of runic pebbles that Kaede had scattered around the room into the air.
 They hurled about the enclosed room like a whirlwind of destruction.
-The glyphic stones bounced harmlessly off walls and furniture, but each time one of them met a living entity that did not carry the ether of their creator, they exploded.
-The more potent runes even carried disintegration spells, capable of reducing any unwarded creature or object they touched into dust.
+The glyphic stones bounced harmlessly off walls and furniture, but each time one of them met a living entity that did not carry the mana of their creator, they exploded.

-Detonations rocked the room as the air was instantly filled by flying shrapnel -- cutting shards of rock and jagged splinters of wood blown off the nearby furniture and walls.
-But while Pascal lay safe behind his Barrier Armor and Spellshield Fortress, the same could not be said for his would-be killers.
-The layers of defensive magic that enhanced their protective cloaks would have easily repulsed such conventional projectiles, had they not been riddled with holes from absorbing powerful explosions and negating killing spells.
+Detonations rocked the room as the air was instantly filled by flying shrapnel.
+Cutting shards of rock and jagged splinters of wood were blown off the nearby furniture and walls.
+Yet while Pascal lay safe behind his Barrier Armor and Spellshield Fortress, the same could not be said for his would-be killers.
+The layers of defensive magic that enhanced their protective cloaks would have easily repulsed such conventional projectiles, had they not been riddled with holes from absorbing powerful explosions.

 The strike section of three assassins had walked straight into a trap.

 With all three of them bloodied by the ambush, Marcellius, the junior member who stood closest to the entrance, spun back around the doorframe and into the hallway.
-He arrived just in time to see another bolt of lightning streak by, realizing a second too late as two materialized blades chopped off his head and turned his torso into a fountain of blood.
+He arrived just in time to see another bolt of lightning streak by, and realized a second too late as sparks transformed back into a person.
+Two blades materialized from thin air and chopped off his head, turning his torso into a fountain of blood.

 Spells flew through the hall as the wardbreaker Gallien laid down covering fire from behind conjured stone battlements.
 But the other assassin, Valeria, took no chances as she hurled a specially enchanted kukri outside.
-The curved blade ricocheted off the walls with perfect bounces, multiplying into three each time.
-Within mere seconds, a roaming cloud of whirling steel swept down the hall, dicing through anything softer than rock with impunity.
+The curved blade ricocheted off the walls with perfect bounces, multiplying by three each time.
+Within mere seconds, a roaming cloud of whirling steel swept down the hall, which diced anything softer than rock with impunity.

 Meanwhile, Sebastian charged at Pascal without hesitation.
-Even with one arm shattered by the runic assault, his other was still armed and ready to rend the flesh from his foe.
+Even with one arm shattered by the runic assault, his other was still functional and ready to rend the flesh from his foe.
 With a single thought, he activated the bread and butter of spellswords -- the Negation Surge spell imbued into his kukri that diminished the effectiveness of magical barriers.
-His first hack cleaved through one of Pascal's spellshields as though meeting mere leather, but even that split-second delay of resistance allowed his target to spin away against the desk's edge.
+His first hack cleaved through one of Pascal's spellshields as though meeting mere leather.
+However, that split-second delay of resistance allowed his target to spin away against the desk's edge.

-Renewing his penetration aid with a flourish of the blade, Sebastian's second slash struck horizontally and sliced through two more spellshields.
-Sharpened steel then pierced the translucent turquoise armor before entering Pascal's left forearm, but too much momentum had been lost to cut through the bone.
+Sebastian renewed his penetration aid with a flourish of the blade.
+His second slash struck horizontally and sliced through two more spellshields.
+Sharpened steel then pierced the translucent turquoise armor before entering Pascal's left forearm.
+But too much momentum had been lost to cut through the bone.

-Teeth gritting against the burning pain, Pascal twisted his own arm against the blade, using his Barrier Armor and reinforced flesh to overextend the weapon before it could be withdrawn.
+Pascal gritted his teeth against the burning pain.
+He twisted his own arm against the blade, using his Barrier Armor and reinforced flesh to bind the weapon before it could be withdrawn.
 He followed with a right hook, and his turquoise ring met cheekbones under the tattered hood with a resounding crack.
-Surging anger poured through his spell-focus in the form of volatile ether, and the spontaneous burst of raw magic blew Sebastian's head apart in a shower of blood and gore.
+Surging anger poured through his spell-focus in the form of volatile mana, and the spontaneous burst of raw magic blew Sebastian's head apart in a shower of blood and gore.

-The rest of the strike leader's body promptly disintegrated into dust -- a contingency spell with deadman's trigger, common among assassins.
+The rest of the strike leader's body promptly disintegrated into dust.
+It was a contingency spell with deadman's trigger, common among assassins.

 But Pascal was now down to one arm and two spellshields as he faced off against the last assassin, who had already sealed the entrance with a wall of metal.

-Should he replenish his outer defenses, or should he attempt to draw the courtblade stored in the glove of his limp left arm?
+Should he replenish his outer defenses.
+Should he attempt to draw the estoc stored in the glove of his limp left arm?